turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 ## Warmup

 * What do you already know about Git/GitHub?
-* Why do we use Git/GitHub
+* Why do we use Git/GitHub?

 ## Overview

 * Git is a version control system that we use in programming.
 * GitHub is a website that allows us to share Git repositories.
+        * Repositories are a container for our folders and files that make up a project.
-* In order to keep our code safe we use a branching workflow that allows us to make changes to multiple files before fully commiting to those changes.
+* In order to keep our code safe, we use a branching workflow that allows us to make changes to multiple files before fully commiting to those changes.
+* Commit messages help us create a readable history of changes.

 ## Git